page icon

 • Setting up and packing away the sewing machines, fabrics and other equipment before and after the session;

-• Raising any issues which the clients face with the Community and Integration Manager for referral.
+• Raising any issues which the clients face with the Community and Integration Manager

 Skills and experience needed: